samiazirar/MAGI-1/README.md

 ## 🔥🔥🔥 Latest News

-- Apr 22, 2025: We’re planning to release our 4.5B model by the end of April.
-Final touches are still underway — stay tuned for the official drop.
+- Apr 30, 2025: MAGI-1 4.5B distill and distill+quant models are coming soon 🎉 — we’re putting on the final touches, stay tuned!
+- Apr 30, 2025: MAGI-1 4.5B model has been released 🎉.
+We've updated the model weights — check it out!
 - Apr 21, 2025: MAGI-1 is here 🎉.
 We've released the model weights and inference code — check it out!